ebuchman/blog/content/posts/uoa-liquidity.md

 means of exchange.
 Bank deposits are the most common example of the emergence of a widely successful inside money.

+More generally, we can think of inside and outside money as relative terms, relative to a particular community.
+Money created on the balance sheets of the community's members is inside money, and money created outside the community is outside money.
+The most common community to consider is that of commercial banks, where inside money is the deposits they create and outside money is gold, or the reserves of central banks.
+We could also consider the community of central banks, for which the inside money is their own reserves, and outside money would be gold, or perhaps Bitcoin.

+Communities are thus organized into a hierarchy according to the relation between their inside and outside monies.
+At the top of the hierarchy are the central banks with the high powered money of their nation.
+Of course these monies were once anchored by metals, which could still perhaps said to be the highest layer in the hierarchy.

+Next in the hierarchy tend to be the  the commercial banks, which are granted license to create an inside money which are decreed by the government to be valid outside money for *everyone else*.
+And then there is everyone else, who are hardly trusted to generate their own inside monies, except in limitted cases, or in the basic case of IOUs between groups of friends.

+## Balancing the Books

+What's notable about inside money - about accounting solely on the balance sheets of a community - is the possibility it opens for *clearing*.
 Bookeeping and banking enabled clearing activities to flourish.
-Clearing allows debts to be settled by balancing txs within and across balance sheets, without resorting to a medium "higher" in the hierarchy.
-If I owe you, I can pay you with outside money like gold - this is the highest level in the hierarchy.
+Today, apps like Splitwise let groups of friends clear their own inside money.
+In contrast to *settlement*, which requires outside money be transferred to discharge a debt, clearing allows debts to be discharged by balancing transactions within and across balance sheets, without resorting to a medium "higher" in the hierarchy.

+Consider a simple example.
+Leaving out other complexities of the payments system, suppose I can pay you in gold, in bank deposits, or in bilateral IOUs.
-But if we both have an account at the same bank, I can pay you by the bank simply updating its balance sheet to owe me less and you more - so we can clear debts at a lower level in the hierarchy, without resorting to gold, directly on the bank's balance sheet.
+Gold is the highest level in the hierarchy, a universal outside money, and I can pay you in gold by physically transfering it to you.
+But if we both have an account at the same bank, I can pay you by having the bank simply update its balance sheet to owe me less and you more - so we can clear debts at a lower level in the hierarchy, without resorting to gold, directly on the bank's balance sheet.
+For me, this is still settlement, because bank deposits are outside money for me.
+But for the bank, it's *clearing*, since it can effect the transfer directly on its balance sheet - an inside money - without resorting to a higher layer.

-And if you and I have continuous bilateral obligations, where I owe you and later you owe me, we could continuously renew and redeem monetary debts to one another without ever having to transfer any kind of money at all, just by keeping bilateral accounts between ourselves - the lowest level in a hierarchy of money, our own IOUs.
+But if you and I have continuous bilateral obligations, where I owe you and later you owe me, we could continuously renew and redeem monetary debts to one another without ever having to transfer any kind of money at all, just by keeping bilateral accounts between ourselves - the lowest level in a hierarchy of money, our own IOUs.
+In this case, we're issuing our own inside money, and so we can benefit from clearing.

 This hierarchy is a hierarchy of computational spaces, where each space constitutes its own medium for the denomination and settling of debts.
 The line begins to blur between the Unit of Account and Medium of Exchange, as the balance sheets on which we account become media themselves for clearing debts.
-And so the term Medium of Exchange becomes more relative, generally meaning a medium one level up from where you denominate your debts.
+Both inside and outside moneys can function as a medium of exchange, but it is more difficult to view inside moneys in this light.
+Hence media of exchange are most commonly thought of as an outside money.
+For most people, this is their commercial bank deposits.
+For the banks, its the central bank reserves.
+However, especially for banks, they have tremendous networks of inside money, which form a very real medium of exchange for them, and serve as the substrate of the eurodollar system.
+For our purposes, for a given community, we consider clearing and inside money to be a function of of the Unit of Account, and take settlement and outside money to be a function of the Medium of Exchange.

+TODO: goal to get ppl to use inside money as dominant MoE ...
+- inside money = MoE based on UoA
+- outside money = MoE based on SoV

-So you and I can keep track of what we owe eachother, and maybe do some clearing, but our real Medium of Exchange is our bank deposits, which we'll use to settle our debts if an imbalance between us persists too long.
+To summarize.
+You and I can keep track of what we owe eachother, and maybe do some clearing, but our real Medium of Exchange is our bank deposits, which we'll use to settle our debts if an imbalance between us persists too long.
 But if we bank at different banks, those banks will have debts to one another, which they might be